- You can protect your data, improve performance, and also balance your input and output operations using RAID.

-- Automatically hashes your data keeping it safe from silent corruption.
+SnapRAID automatically hashes your data keeping it safe from silent corruption.

-- Allows you to use different sized disks with the ability to add new ones at any time.
+The tool is able to recover accidental deletion and allows you to use different sized disks with the ability to add new ones at any time.

-- Optimizes the way your disks are used by only using the needed ones.
+- Optimizes the way disks are used

 You can set custom rules that allow you to group more drives in one storage pool, and then create virtual drives.